Enterprise Risk and Audit Services

 - Providing advice by assisting and identifying risks and working with management to improve controls and governance.

-How is an audit selected for an audit?
+How is an area selected for an audit?

-Each year, Internal Audit conducts an organizational risk assessment of Regional programs, services and operations.
-Risks, controls and mitigating strategies are evaluated and prioritized and a risk based internal audit work plan (PDF) is subsequently developed.
-The work plan assists Audit and Risk Committee discharge their duties by providing assurance Regional programs, services and operations are being delivered efficiently and are working effectively.
+Each year, Enterprise Risk and Audit Services conducts an organizational risk assessment of Regional services and operations.
+Risks, controls and mitigating strategies are evaluated and prioritized, and a risk based work plan is subsequently developed.
+The work plan assists the Audit and Risk Committee discharge their duties by providing assurance that Regional services and operations are being delivered efficiently and are working effectively.

-Who oversees the Region of Peel's Internal Audit Division?
+Who oversees the Region of Peel’s Enterprise Risk and Audit Services Division?

-The Internal Audit division operates independently so that it can be impartial to the audits it conducts and reports to the Audit and Risk Committee.
+The Enterprise Risk and Audit Services division operates independently so that it can be impartial to the audits it conducts and reports to the Audit and Risk Committee.
 The Audit and Risk Committee was established in 1995 to assist Regional Council and associated Boards and Agencies in discharging their governance, accountability and stewardship responsibilities.
-The Committee is comprised of the Regional Chair (EX-officio), the Chair and Vice-chair of the Enterprise Program and Services section of Regional Council, and includes at least one member from each of the area municipalities.
-Meetings are held a minimum of three times annually and at other times as required.
+The Committee is comprised of the Regional Chair (ex-officio) and up to eight additional members including the Chair and Vice-Chair of the Enterprise Program and Services section of Regional Council and includes at least one Regional Councillor from each of the area municipalities and up to two members of the public with expertise in the areas of technology and finance.
+Meetings are held a minimum of four times annually and at other times as required.

 What are the responsibilities of the Audit and Risk Committee?